 Montrose Farms Alpaca Ranch provides a home to other animals as well.
 Several livestock guard dogs live among the alpacas to protect them from predators.
 These dogs are large but friendly to people and enjoy human attention.
 They also house free-range chickens on their farm.

-Lori is always experimenting with new events to get more people to the farm to meet the alpacas.
+Montrose Farms is always experimenting with new events to get more people to the ranch to meet the alpacas.
 Two of the most popular have become the annual National Alpaca Farm Day Open House, which always features activities and demonstrations that you can only see at that event, and their Alpaca Yoga events.

-- Wine With the Alpacas – Sept.
-5
+- Wine Tasting with the Alpacas – Sept.
+2

 Lori said she also occasionally hosts engagement dinners and other special private gatherings at the farm.
 You can contact her about availability and rates.

-Of course, you will come across many more photo opportunities during this authentic experience.
+Of course, you will come across many more photo opportunities during this truly unique Hendricks County experience.